On Hot & Bothered, we encourage people to write Romance novels as a sacred practice.

 Each episode, we follow the experience of one of Vanessa's friends who is writing their very first romance novel.
 We've asked every writer to pick a romance novel trope to center their novel around.
 Vanessa Zoltan, co-host of Harry Potter and the Sacred Text, interviews the writer/friend at different stages of their process, checking in about their experience writing, and their experience sharing their writing with others.

 Vanessa and Julia Quinn, Vanessa's favorite Romance novelist, discuss the tropes and what it takes to write a Romance novel.
 Academics in Women Studies, Queer Studies, English, and experts from the Romance novel industry weigh in on big picture questions.
-And finally, we get actors to play out a short scene from our writers’ finished project.

 We want to demonstrate that anyone can write a Romance novel.
 We want to encourage women to find joy and stretch their imaginations.
 We want to find meaning in the mundane, treat the secular as a sacred, and build communities of supportive and creative friends.